VongolaTeong/Reproduce-Detecting-TCP-ACK-storm-attack-a-state-transition-modelling-approach/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is the team project of CS410 CS339 Computer Networks 2020 Fall in Shanghai Jiao Tong University.
+This project is the team project of CS339 Computer Networks 2020 Fall in Shanghai Jiao Tong University.
 It requires us to reproduce a scientific article related to computer networks.
-Our team choose the article "Detecting TCP ACK storm attack: a state transition modelling approach" written by Neminath Hubballi1 and Jonathan Santini.
+Our team aim to reproduce the article "Detecting TCP ACK storm attack: a state transition modelling approach" written by Neminath Hubballi and Jonathan Santini.

 <!-- USAGE -->
 ## Usage